marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/cpu/README.md

 Once we have the process we can see the command that is causing it. </br>
 Most of the time, you can identify the culprit by looking at the `COMMAND` column of `top` or `htop`. </br>

-If its an executable, a script or program running somewhere we can located it using the `ps` command. </br>
+If it's an executable, a script or program running somewhere we can locate it using the `ps` command. </br>
 This command line helps us display information about a selection of the active processes </br>
-You can checkout `man ps` to get more details about all the available options.
+You can check out `man ps` to get more details about all the available options.
 We are after the process using the `-p` option to pass the process ID of the culprit.
 This process ID can change, so if you follow along be aware of that.

 ```
 ps -p 6268 -o pid,cmd